-Details of the trustees who served during the period are included in the Reference and Administrative details on page 1.
+Details of the trustees who served during the year and to the date these accounts are approved are included in the Reference and Administrative details on page 1.

 Members' liability

 Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.